MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-cloud-site-list-mgmt.md

 There are four aspects to the Cloud Site List Management experience:

-- Publish the enterprise site list to the cloud.
+- Publishing the enterprise site list to the cloud.
-- Associate the cloud site list with Microsoft Edge.
+- Associating the cloud site list with Microsoft Edge.
-- Manage site list contents on the Microsoft 365 Admin Center.
+- Managing site list contents on the Microsoft 365 Admin Center.
-- View site feedback on the Microsoft 365 Admin Center.
+- Viewing site feedback on the Microsoft 365 Admin Center.

 ### Publish enterprise site list to the cloud